amethystaurora-robo/Climate_change_analysis/README.md

 From the National Oceanic and Atmospheric Administration Wesbite (NOAA), I downloaded two datasets.
 One was on average global sea surface temperature, and another was on bivalve (*Arctica islandica*) growth rates.

-Both of these can be used as indications of overall ocean health, and significant trends can even point to an early warning indicator of a climate tipping point AKA a point of no return for the climate.
-Think when Greenland's ice sheet reaches a point of melting that it cannot recover, or the point at which coral bleaching is so extreme that coral reefs will never come back.
+Both of these can be used as indications of overall ocean health, and significant trends can even point to an early warning indicator of a climate tipping point.
+(Think when Greenland's ice sheet reaches a point of melting that it cannot recover, or the point at which coral bleaching is so extreme that coral reefs will never come back).

 The Subpolar Gyre is another area where climate tipping points are being studied.
 A collapse of the Subpolar Gyre could have implications on weather, sea levels, and global ocean circulation.